Requirements, Installation and Launching

 Download and install PyCharm

-PyCharm is available in two editions: Professional and Community.
-The Community edition is an open-source project and is free, but it has less features.
+PyCharm is available in three editions: Professional, Community, and Educational (Edu).
+The Community and Edu editions are open-source projects and they are free, but they has less features.
+PyCharm Edu provides courses and helps you learn programming with Python.
 The Professional edition is commercial, and provides an outstanding set of tools and features.
 For details, see the editions comparison matrix.

 To install PyCharm